A Father's DreambyMSTarot©

 "Medium rare, medium well?
 Well done if we wait too much longer?"

 "Pink in the middle," I say softly.

 He nods and turns back to the stove.
 His hand goes to a shelf above it and I see him turn a small hourglass.

-Nodding I find the right cabinet and get down two glasses.
-The door to the refrigerator open with a pull up handle I'm sure hasn't been used since the 1970s Inside I notice that the top of it is a freezer box made of metal.
+Nodding, I find the right cabinet and get down two glasses.
+The door to the refrigerator opens with a pull-up type handle I'm sure hasn't been used since the early 1970s Inside I notice that the top of it is a freezer box made of metal.
 The metal has a thick coating of frost around it.

-By the time he bring everything to the table I'm ready to gnaw my own arm off.
+By the time he brings everything to the table I'm ready to gnaw my own arm off.

 "I thought you said you didn't say Grace?" she asks putting it back down, the bite of food uneaten.

 "I wasn't thanking God," I tell her as I pick up my knife.
 The blade parts the streak easily, the meat incredibly tender.
 I confirm it with the first bite.